Mercerenies/a-turtles-troll/README.md

 * Killing a pillager summons slimes.
 * Lava running on water creates obsidian, while water running on lava created cobblestone.
+* When a moss block is broken, small chance of small slime to spawn.
 * The Warden summon condition has been increased to seven seconds.
 * Added a warning message if the player has been in darkness for more than 3.5 seconds.